hoiekim/rick_and_morty_characters/README.md

 # Architecture

-This app is a single server that feeds one html page with javascript modules built by React.
+This app is run by a single server that feeds one html page with javascript modules built by React.
 See below for architectural information inside of the React app.

 ## React Components Composition